braze-inc/braze-docs/_docs/_hidden/private_betas/shopify/use_cases.md

 **Winback cancellation Canvas**

-Users were able to cancel their order before fulfillment.
+Users were able to cancel their orders before fulfillment.
 This Canvas sends follow-up messages to get the user to make their purchase again.

 Action-based entry event: `shopify_cancelled_order`<br>
 Exception event: `shopify_created_order` or Purchase